 I called DollarSavingsDirect yesterday for more info on this.
 Unfortunately, the process doesn't seem to be as easy as using CDARS.
 The CDARS program allows you to open one CD at a bank and they take care of breaking up the money into small CDs that are fully FDIC insured across multiple banks.
 According to the DollarSavingsDirect CSR, you would still have to deposit the money into the savings account.
 Then instead of opening the CD online, you would call, and they would place the CD at one of those 5 banks.
 The CSR said they would send you a letter in the mail showing you which bank holds the deposits.
 The CSR said that the savings account deposits are held by Emigrant Savings Bank – Manhattan.
 So if you wanted to ensure your money in the savings account remained under the FDIC coverage limit, you wouldn't be able to open the big CDs at one time.

 Note, you can also increase your FDIC coverage via different ownership categories, but you have to be careful to ensure the bank sets up the account correctly.
 DollarSavingsDirect has a useful chart showing how you can do this in their coverage FAQ.
-Refer to this FDIC webpage for the official rules.
+Refer to this FDIC brochure for the official rules and helpful examples.

 If you're looking for CDARS, you will likely be disappointed with the rates.
 They are quite a bit lower than regular CD rates available from internet banks.
 Here's a sample of CDARS rates that are advertised from three different banks as of 6/16/2010:

 - 0.75% APY 12-month, 1.22% APY 24-month

 CDARS rates from United Central Bank